Wills Power of Attorney Legal Advice How it Works Pricing

 • Preparing any other memory such as photographs or other personal items.

-With the location, while a funeral is commonly conducted at a church or crematorium chapel, there are other locations you can choose as well.
-Pick the venue or location that best reflects your loved one’s values.
+Whilst funerals are commonly conducted at a church or crematorium chapel, there are other locations families choose to go with.
+It's important to pick a funeral venue or location that best reflects your loved one's values, getting the family involved to make these decisions and arrange all the details.

 Step 3 – Method of Internment

-You then need to decide the method of interment.
+You then need to decide the method of interment for the funeral.
 If the deceased did not pay for their funeral in advance or leave direct instructions about burial or cremation there are a few decisions that you need to make:

 • Will your loved one be buried or cremated?